simon-norman/CV/README.md

 ### Web developer (and a bit of Unity) - Spacelab (January 2018 - November 2018)

 **Example**: Developing analytics app which retrieves (from 3rd party API) location data of staff in a given space, then converts this into meaningful analysis for property managers, so they can see how the space is being used and adapt it to better fit the occupants’ needs.
-Using Node, Express, Vue, Mongo.

 **Impact**: App completed and tested live at Spacelab.